austinsonger/Policy-Portal/access-control.md

 ## Password Management

-1. User IDs and passwords are used to control access to \<PlaceHolder> systems and may not be disclosed to anyone for any reason.
+1. User IDs and passwords are used to control access to `<Company Placeholder>` systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
-3. On all production systems and applications in the \<PlaceHolder> environment, password configurations are set to require:
+3. On all production systems and applications in the `<Company Placeholder>` environment, password configurations are set to require:
    * a minimum length of 12 characters;
    * a mix of upper case characters, lower case characters, and numbers or special characters;
    * a 60-day password expiration, or 60-day password expiration for administrative accounts;